xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 notes:
   - This page is the public event horizon for WFGY 3.0 and the BlackHole S problem collection.
   - Use this document when you need the TXT singularity demo, TU charters, or the full 131-problem navigation index.
-  - Treat this as spec and contract for effective-layer encodings; core engine behaviour is documented in the 2.0 page.
+  - Treat this as spec and contract for effective-layer encodings; core engine behavior is documented in the 2.0 page.
 -->